Gardens, (Green) Squares, and Parks in Paris

 Jardin du Trocadéro

 A garden with perhaps one of the best and most straightforward views of the Eiffel Tower, the Trocadéro gardens were created for the Universal Exposition of 1937.
-The gardens have several sculptures dotted around the edges, from gilded bronze animals and human statues.
+The gardens have several sculptures dotted around the edges, including gilded bronze animals and human statues.

 Address: Pl. du Trocadéro et du 11 Novembre